aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-curve-polygon-geometry/_index.md

 ## Why create curve polygon geometry with Aspose.GIS?
 - **Precision** – Curved edges are stored mathematically, preserving exact geometry.
 - **Interoperability** – The generated Shapefile works with all major GIS platforms.
 - **Productivity** – Minimal code is required to define complex shapes, speeding up development cycles.
+- **Flexibility** – You can **create vector layer** objects on the fly and attach any geometry you need.

 ## Prerequisites
 Before diving in, make sure you have the following: